 If the judge rules in your favor, your DUI probation will continue as it was before.

 If you lose your DUI probation hearing, however, the judge has the option to leave things as they were, modify the terms of the probation to make it harsher, or revoke your probation altogether.

 Even if you lose the hearing, however, an experienced Nevada DUI defense attorney can often present a compelling argument and evidence for leaving your probation intact.

 Accused of violating your Nevada DUI probation?
 Call us for help…

-If you or someone you know has been accused of a DUI probation violation, we invite you to contact us for a free consultation.
+If you or someone you know has been accused of a DUI probation violation, we invite you to contact us for a consultation.

 Our compassionate Las Vegas and Reno DUI defense lawyers have a great deal of experience defending clients at DUI probation revocation hearings.
 Whether you have been wrongfully accused or you just made a mistake — we will fight to preserve your freedom.

-To schedule your free consultation, call us or provide us with as much info as you can via the form on this page.
+To schedule your consultation, call us or provide us with as much info as you can via the form on this page.

 We look forward to getting started helping you to figure out the best defense for your Nevada DUI probation violation hearing.

-To learn about DUI probation revocation hearings in California, please see our article on California Probation Violation Hearings.
+In California?
+See our article on California Probation Violation Hearings.